• Request Info

 Film Schedule

-3 films screened in person at the Lindsay Young Auditorium (Hodges Library)
+4 films will be screened in person at the Lindsay Young Auditorium (Hodges Library), and 1 film will be streamed online.

 Username: SFC@UniversityofTennesseeKnoxville